So, What’s An Investor To Do?

 We factor anticipated inflation into our underwriting projections.
 We expect an increase in expenses, and we project an increase in rents to cover them.
 Remember, real estate is a hard asset.
 As new construction costs increase, the cost of replacing the existing structure also rises (along with its value) creating yet another potential hedge against unanticipated inflation.

 We like funds.
 You will, too.
-But it is important to focus – and to focus on an asset class your partner knows and understands.
+But it is important to focus – and to focus on an asset class your investment partner knows and understands.

 At Lloyd Jones Capital, our focus is middle-income housing.
 It’s what we have been doing for years.
 According to virtually every demographic study, the supply will never catch up to the demand.